 Later, we visited Ritsuko's parents at their home in Yoshimatsu-cho, in the beautiful lush fertile valley of the Sendai River in Kagoshima Prefecture, which became one of my favorite places to visit.
 We would spend days there in the hot summer.
 I would often nap during the heat of the day, resting on the tatami floor, while dozing in the warm summer breeze that would gently flow through the house.
 It was such a peaceful place, and I felt so much at home when staying there.

 Of the other places where we visited, one of the more memorable trips was to Gifu.
-Anywhere you go in Japan could be called historic, but it was between Gifu and Lake Biwa, where, in the year 1600, the defeat of the army of a coalition of Toyotomi loyalist clans by the armies led by Tokugawa Ieyasu in the Battle of Sekigahara lead to the end of the Sengoku Period and to the establishment of the Tokugawa Shogunate.
+Anywhere you go in Japan could be called historic, but it was between Gifu and Lake Biwa, where, in the year 1600, the defeat of the army of a coalition of Toyotomi loyalist clans by an opposing force of armies under the command of Tokugawa Ieyasu in the Battle of Sekigahara led to the end of the Sengoku Period and to the eventual establishment of the Tokugawa Shogunate.
 A well preserved iconic castle of that period, located to the southeast of Gifu, Inuyama-jo, stands atop a hill on the bank the Kiso River.
 Standing in the tower of the castle, looking out at the river valley and surrounding mountains, one could imagine what the samurai of the era would have seen as they watched the approach of opposing armies.

 We stopped at a cotton field in South Texas for Ritsuko to examine, and watched some daredevil crop dusters.